1963 South Vietnamese coup d'état: Transition of power

 Even before the start of the coup, the generals had been in contact with civilian opposition figures and more moderate members of Diệm's regime.
-Once the coup was confirmed to be finished, negotiations by the generals and dissidents began.
+Once the coup was confirmed to have concluded, negotiations by the generals and dissidents began.
 All of Diệm's ministers were forced to resign, and no further reprisals were taken.
 Diệm's Vice President Nguyễn Ngọc Thơ had discussions with Minh over the interim government.
 The Americans also pressured the generals to give Thơ a prominent role so as to give the impression of civilian rule.
 They promised to resume the Commercial Import Program, their main aid initiative to South Vietnam, which had been suspended due to relations with Diệm.

-The Military Revolutionary Council as it called itself, dissolved Diệm's rubber stamp National Assembly and the constitution of 1956.
-They vowed support for free elections, unhindered political opposition, freedom of the press, freedom of religion, and an end to discrimination, and that the purpose of the coup was to bolster the fight against the VC.
-They condemned the recent legislative elections as "dishonest and fraudulent", imposed martial law, announced a curfew and ordered the release of political prisoners jailed by Diệm.
-The MRC announced that a new constitution would be written.
+The Military Revolutionary Council (MRC), as it called itself, dissolved Diệm's rubber-stamp National Assembly and the constitution of 1956.
+The MRC vowed support for free elections, unhindered political opposition, freedom of the press, freedom of religion, and an end to discrimination, and that the purpose of the coup was to bolster the fight against the VC.
+Further, it condemned the recent legislative elections as "dishonest and fraudulent", imposed martial law, announced a curfew, and ordered the release of political prisoners jailed by Diệm.
+The MRC also announced that a new constitution would be written.
 In the interim, an appointed body known as the "Council of Notables" replaced the legislature in an advisory capacity.

-The generals decided on a two-tier government structure with a military committee overseen by Minh presiding over a regular cabinet that would be predominantly civilian with Thơ as prime minister.
+The generals decided on a two-tier government structure, with a military committee overseen by Minh presiding over a regular cabinet that would be predominantly civilian, with Thơ as prime minister.
 The new government was announced on 5 November.
 Minh was named president and chief of the Military Committee; Thơ was listed as prime minister, Minister of Economy, and Minister of Finance; Đôn was named Minister of Defense; and Đính was made the Minister of Security (Interior).
 Only one other general was in the cabinet of 15, which was dominated by bureaucrats and civilians with no previous political experience.
 This was followed by the release of Provisional Constitutional Act No. 1, formally suspending the 1956 constitution and detailing the structure and duty of the interim government.
-On 6 November, Saigon radio announced the composition of the executive committee of the Military Revolutionary Council.
+On 6 November, Saigon radio announced the composition of the executive committee of the MRC.
 Minh was chairman, Đính and Đôn were deputy chairmen, and nine other senior generals, including Kim, Thiệu, Khiêm, Trần Văn Minh and Phạm Xuân Chiểu.
 A notable omission was the II Corps commander, General Khánh, who was transferred to I Corps, the northernmost Corps and the farthest away from Saigon.
 The Americans recognized the new government on 8 November.